 The La Jolla Coast Walk Trail was initially created in 1932 and was given historical significance in 1990.

-Did you now that this trail is believed to have been a Native American hunting trail, dating back over 9500 years ago?
+Did you know that this trail is believed to have been a Native American hunting trail, dating back over 9500 years ago?

 Archeologists have found evidence of late prehistoric Indian village artifacts around this location.
-That puts some perspective on the area, doesn’t it?
+That puts some perspective on the area.

 Ready?
 Let’s go!